 All full-time faculty hold full faculty rank in the general University faculty including full voting privileges at University faculty meetings.
 Most hospital-based faculty receive their salaries from the hospitals.

 The Medical Faculty Executive Committee (MFEC) serves as a central steering committee for the hospital based faculty of Brown Medical School.
 Its charge includes investigation of matters of particular concern to the medical faculty, including grievances.
 The MFEC membership includes faculty representatives from all of the hospitals that are part of the Medical School.
 Ex-officio members of the committee include the Dean of Medicine and Biological Sciences, the Dean of Medical Faculty Affairs, the President of the University (or his/her representative) and representatives from the administration of each hospital or hospital system.
 Full members of the committee represent teaching scholar, research scholar and (research) faculty.
-The current members of the MFEC are listed with information on how to contact them on the Brown University faculty governance web page.
+MFEC membership can be viewed on the University Faculty Governance site (log in required).

 Approximately 1215 physicians in the private practice of medicine in Rhode Island hold clinical faculty appointments at Brown.
 These individuals provide instruction and/or student counseling for the Medical School on a voluntary basis.
 In addition, about 700 house staff officers (residents) and fellows in the affiliated hospitals assist in the instruction of Brown students during their clerkship experiences.